-'The RPC server is unavailable' is a simple error that you may face while using Outlook or any other Windows service on a shared network.
+Outlook is an email management application that stores and manages your data securely.
+While accessing Outlook, you may encounter some errors.
+One of them is 'The RPC server is unavailable,’ which is a common error you face while using Outlook or any other Windows service on a shared network.
 If you are a new user, you might take this error as a fatal one.
 But in reality, it’s just a common network error.
-Sometimes the disturbance is caused just because the File and Printer Sharing is disabled on your system.
+Sometimes the disturbance is caused just because the file and printer sharing is disabled on your system.

-However, various other causes lead to RPC Server error, which we will be discussed later in this section.
-First, let’s have a brief introduction of RPC Server and why RPC Server error is caused.
-Later we will discuss methods to undo this mere error.
+However, various other causes lead to RPC server error, which we will be discussed later in this article.
+First, let’s have a brief introduction of RPC Server.

 Remote Procedure Call, better known with its short form RPC, is a network-based protocol that connects different Windows processes through the inter-process communication technology.
 The benefit of RPC is that the processes can share the Windows based resources within the same network more effectively.
 It can be considered as a request-response protocol, that can be structured using a Client-Server communication model.

 The clients gain the ability to connect with the email server more securely through the RPC protocol.
-The following versions of Exchange Server and Outlook prefers the RPC connection.
+The following versions of Exchange Server and Outlook prefer the RPC connection.

 • Microsoft Outlook version 2007